At what point should I speak to an insolvency practitioner?

 1. Pre-Pack Administration

-Close down and restart a company.
-This allows the Directors to purchase the goodwill and assets of the company to restart.
+A pre-pack administration is essentially when you close down and subsequently restart a company.
+This allows the directors to purchase the goodwill and assets of the company to restart.

-This allows you to protect a struggling business whilst a solution is found and repay creditors out of future profit.
+A company voluntary arrangement gives you some much needed breathing space, allowing you to protect a struggling business whilst a solution is found and then repay your creditors out of future profit.

-If your company is insolvent, you can close the door and walk away: creditors will be dealt with, leases will be cancelled and all loose ends will be tied up.
+If your company is insolvent, you can close the door and walk away.
+With a creditors’ voluntary liquidation, your creditors will be dealt with, leases will be cancelled, and all loose ends will be tied up.

-Also known as Solvent Liquidation, this is when a company has money but has served its purpose and needs to close and distribute share value to directors in the most effective way.
+Also known as solvent liquidation, this is when a company has money but has served its purpose and needs to close.
+A members’ voluntary liquidation will ensure share value is distributed to directors in the most effective way.

-McAlister & Co are licensed insolvency practitioners who provide business and insolvency advice to Directors, Sole Traders, and Partnerships.
-Our experienced team can help you with all this and more:
+McAlister & Co are licensed insolvency practitioners who have years of experience providing business and insolvency advice to directors, sole traders, and partnerships.
+From insolvency risk services to business rescue and more, our experienced team can help you:

 • Deal with staff and unpaid wages